univention/univention-keycloak-app/docs/configuration.rst

 Two-factor authentication for Keycloak
 ======================================

+.. versionadded:: 19.0.1-ucs1

+   * Added support for |2FA| to :program:`univention-keycloak`.
+     For more information about the usage, see the ``--help`` option.

 The app :program:`Keycloak` offers a |2FA| option. |2FA| is an authentication method that grants users access to a service after they sign in with a password